Sarah Mauet

 Adjunct Instructor, University of Utah

-As i4J’s UX4Justice Director and System Impact Area Lead, Sarah partners with courts, government organizations, and legal service providers to design public-facing justice sector technologies that serve the needs of all court users, including those navigating the legal system without the help of a lawyer.
-Sarah’s UX4Justice courses empower multidisciplinary graduate students to co-design with communities to solve real justice tech challenges by applying design thinking, systems thinking, UX research and design, and trauma-informed design methodologies.
+As i4J’s Director of System and Technology Design, Sarah leads the System Impact Area.
+She partners with courts, government organizations, legal service providers, and community-based organizations to co-design public-facing justice sector technologies that serve the needs of all court users, including those navigating the legal system without the help of a lawyer.
+Sarah’s courses empower multidisciplinary graduate students to co-design with communities to solve real justice tech challenges by applying design thinking, systems thinking, UX research and design, and trauma-informed design methodologies.
 Sarah’s scholarship interests include best practices in human-centered and trauma-informed UX research and design, A2J and the digital divide, ethical technology design, and AI and social justice.

-Sarah serves on the State Bar of Arizona’s Access to Justice Committee, and on the Access to Justice Workgroup for the Arizona Supreme Court’s Arizona Steering Committee on Artificial Intelligence and the Courts.
-She also co-leads a working group for the Duke Center on Law & Technology RAILS (Responsible AI in Legal Services) initiative, and she is also a member of the Justice Technology Association advisory board.
+Sarah serves on the State Bar of Arizona’s Access to Justice Committee, and on the Access to Justice Workgroup for the Arizona Supreme Court’s Steering Committee on Artificial Intelligence and the Courts.
+She is also a member of the Justice Technology Association advisory board, and co-led a working group for the Duke Center on Law & Technology RAILS (Responsible AI in Legal Services).

 Sarah has a B.S. in Journalism from Northwestern University and an M.S. in Technology from Arizona State University.